FastlySE/FastlyForwardLab/README.md

 # Students

-For **Students** taking this workshop, you only need to deploy the WAF policy in the WAF_Policy section.
+For **Students** taking this workshop, you only need to deploy the WAF policy in the WAF_Policy directory.

 The lab guide is in the Wiki, also located here:
 **https://github.com/FastlySE/FastlyForwardLab/wiki/Fastly-Forward-Security-Workshop-2023-%E2%80%90-Sydney-Australia**